Brandy-Billions/airbnb-clone-project./README.md

 This relational model ensures structured data storage and efficient querying for a scalable backend system.

+##  Feature Breakdown

+The Airbnb Clone Project includes several core features that work together to simulate a real-world booking platform.

+###  User Management
+This feature allows users to register, log in, and manage their profiles securely.
+It supports user roles such as guests and hosts, enabling role-specific access to features like property listing or booking.

+###  Property Management
+Hosts can list properties with detailed information including title, description, location, price, and images.
+This feature allows full CRUD (Create, Read, Update, Delete) operations on listings, giving hosts control over their rental offerings.

+###  Booking System
+Guests can browse available properties and make bookings based on their travel dates.
+The system calculates total pricing and ensures that properties are not double-booked.

+###  Review & Rating System
+After completing a stay, users can leave reviews and ratings for properties.
+This builds trust within the platform by helping future guests evaluate potential listings based on past experiences.

+###  Payment Processing
+Secure payment processing enables guests to pay for bookings using supported payment methods.
+This feature ensures a smooth and safe transaction flow between guests and hosts.

+###  API Security
+Authentication, authorization, and input validation are implemented to protect user data and ensure that only authorized users can perform sensitive actions like editing or deleting content.

+###  CI/CD Integration
+Automated workflows using GitHub Actions and Docker streamline the testing and deployment process.
+This ensures new features and updates are delivered quickly and reliably without disrupting the application.

 ---

 ## Repository Structure (Planned)